simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 <embed-playground src="https://codepen.io/simonvomeyser/embed/rroJzG">
 </embed-playground>

-There are a lot of things we could discuss about this isolated example already, but this will happen in the next post often enough.
+There are a lot of things we could discuss this isolated example already, but this will happen in the next post.
 Just to warn you in advance:

 In my opinion, if you use BEM or name all your classes like Lord of the Rings characters (I actually saw that once) does not matter all that much for your client.
 But for maintainability it's important that you have a system.
 I like BEM and it helped me in all kinds of projects.